M. V. George

-Manapurathu Verghese George (3 October 1928 - 9 December 2019) was an Indian photochemist and an Emeritus professor of the National Institute for Interdisciplinary Science and Technology (NIIST).
+Manapurathu Verghese George (3 October 1928 - 9 December 2019) was an Indian photochemist and an emeritus professor of the National Institute for Interdisciplinary Science and Technology (NIIST).
 He was known for establishing the Photochemistry Research Unit at NIIST and his studies on the mechanism of organic reactions.
 He is a recipient of the 1992 TWAS Award and an elected fellow of The World Academy of Sciences, the Indian National Science Academy and the Indian Academy of Sciences.
 The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards, in 1973, for his contributions to chemical sciences.

 Biography

-M. V. George, born on 3 October 1928 in the south Indian state of Kerala, graduated in chemistry from Madras University in 1948 and moved to Dr. Bhimrao Ambedkar University (then known as Agra University) from where he secured his master's degree in 1951.
+M. V. George, born on 3 October 1928 in the south Indian state of Kerala, graduated in chemistry from Madras University in 1948 and moved to the Dr. Bhimrao Ambedkar University (then known as Agra University) from where he secured his master's degree in 1951.
 He did his doctoral studies at St. John's College, Agra of Agra University under the guidance of P. I. Ittyerah, a former principal of the college, and after securing PhD in 1954, he did his post-doctoral studies at various colleges in the US, UK, Germany and Canada.

 He returned to India in 1963 and started his career as a member of faculty at the Indian Institute of Technology, Kanpur.
 He stayed at the institution for quarter of a century until 1988 during which period he headed the Department of Chemistry from 1966 to 1969, succeeding C. N. R. Rao.
-Returning to his home state of Kerala in 1988, he joined the Regional Research Laboratory of Council of Scientific and Industrial Research (present-day National Institute for Interdisciplinary Science and Technology) as an emeritus professor and served the institution until his superannuation from service.
-In between, he had various stints at University of Notre Dame as a visiting professor during 1978–2001.
+Returning to his home state of Kerala in 1988, he joined the Regional Research Laboratory of the Council of Scientific and Industrial Research (present-day National Institute for Interdisciplinary Science and Technology) as an emeritus professor and served the institution until his superannuation from service.
+In between, he had various stints at the University of Notre Dame as a visiting professor during 1978–2001.

 Legacy

-The main focus of George's researches were centered on the mechanical implications of the thermal and photochemical organic reactions.
+The main focus of George's research was centered on the mechanical implications of the thermal and photochemical organic reactions.
 His studies covered different areas of organometallic chemistry and he worked on electron transfer processes, organic reactions and functional group transformations.
 Thus he studied the organic reactions and functional group transformations, heterohexa-1, 3, 5-triene systems with regard to its electrocyclic reactions and the synthetic utility and phototransformations of dibenzobarrelenes.
 He also studied the picosecond laser flash photolysis techniques and the transient intermediates involved in photoreactions.
 He was noted for the original approach in his studies of hetero-aromatic systems.